-Evolving with 2023 Healthcare Payer Technology Trends
+Maximizing Opportunity with 2024 Healthcare Payer Technology Trends

-What is on the horizon for healthcare payer technology in 2023?
+What is on the horizon for healthcare payer technology in 2024?
 Reviewing the industry’s top trending drivers, restraints, challenges and opportunities so health plans can innovate while minimizing risk.

 If your health plan is like many others, you may have increased the intensity of your strategic planning efforts to ensure your organization can remain agile in the face of uncertainty.
 How can you scale back in areas that don’t support strategic growth initiatives while, at the same time, balancing smart investments that drive growth?
-To that end, let’s explore the industry drivers, restraints, challenges and opportunities impacting these strategies as we take the long view of 2023.
+To that end, let’s explore the industry drivers, restraints, challenges and opportunities impacting these strategies as we take the long view of 2024.

-Drivers: Top Motivators for Health Plans in 2023
+Drivers: Top Motivators for Health Plans in 2024

 Calls for increased transparency